Whoaa512/starred/README.md

 - [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Open-source, secure environment with real-world tools for enterprise-grade agents.
 - [trigaten/Learn_Prompting](https://github.com/trigaten/Learn_Prompting) - Prompt Engineering, Generative AI, and LLM Guide by Learn Prompting | Join our discord for the largest Prompt Engineering learning community
+- [f/prompts.chat](https://github.com/f/prompts.chat) - a.k.a.
+Awesome ChatGPT Prompts.
+Share, discover, and collect prompts from the community.
+Free and open source — self-host for your organization with complete privacy.
 - [phuocng/1loc](https://github.com/phuocng/1loc) - What's your favorite JavaScript single LOC (line of code)?
 - [webpack/webpack.js.org](https://github.com/webpack/webpack.js.org) - Repository for webpack documentation and more!
 - [phuocng/csslayout](https://github.com/phuocng/csslayout) - A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!